marcozardo/patterns/fabric/Converter/system.md

   3. Under the header emit **one reaction and its associated kinetic law** per line.
   4. Operator: `+` separates species; integer stoichiometry before the name; `->` = reversible; `=>` = irreversible; two semicolons per line (end equation, end rate).
   5. Enzymes/cofactors: **prefer** to include catalytic species **only in the kinetic laws**; model complexes explicitly only if the source specifies binding.
+  6. Pay attention to the context: energy cofactors may be treated as **constant boundary species** in simplified models where their levels are assumed stable.
-  6. Keep all reaction lines together under the header; do not intermix species/parameter declarations in this block.
+  7. Keep all reaction lines together under the header; do not intermix species/parameter declarations in this block.

   ### Examples
   **first**